andremolenaar/CDH_4_IBM/README.md

 When the cluster is provisioned, you can start the workshop using the document **CDH_NiFi_Kafka_Kudu labs for IBM.pdf**, also available in this repository.

-When the lab is completed, you may want to continue with more complex labs, found at [https://github.com/vsellappa/HDF-Workshop](https://github.com/vsellappa/HDF-Workshop)
+When the lab is completed, you may want to continue with more complex labs.
+You have 2 options:
+1. Use the **Extra Labs.pdf** found above.
+In that labs you are going to write to HBase using Phoenix.
+2. Use a webservice as a datasource and if time permits, work with the Schema Registry.
+These materials can be found at [https://github.com/vsellappa/HDF-Workshop](https://github.com/vsellappa/HDF-Workshop)